Policy last updated

 - developing and implementing individual education plans, health support planning and behaviour support plans

-- providing educational software, iPads, or other assistive technology
+- providing educational software, tablets, or other assistive technology

 - modifying schools and classrooms to enable physical access to premises